baskann/DSA210/README.md

 - **Spending Data**: Spending data obtained from bank and credit card statements (date, amount).

 **Data Source and Collection Process**:
-Spotify data was downloaded from Spotify's "Settings > Privacy > Download your data" section.
-Spending data was obtained from bank and credit card statements in Excel format.
+The data sources for this project include my Spotify listening history and personal bank and credit card expenditure records.
+The Spotify data will be obtained directly from my account, and the expenditure data will be collected in Excel format from bank statements and credit card records.
+Throughout the data collection process, personal privacy and data security will be prioritized.
+Both datasets will be appropriately cleaned, transformed, and prepared for analysis in alignment with the project's scope.

 **Data Analysis**:
-The following analysis techniques will be used in the project:

-- **Correlation Analysis**: To understand the relationships between metrics such as music energy, valence, and spending amounts.
-- **Time Series Analysis**: To examine daily music and spending patterns.
-- **Categorical Analysis**: To investigate the effect of music genres on spending amounts.
+A diverse set of data analysis techniques will be employed in this project.
+Initially, Exploratory Data Analysis (EDA) will be conducted to explore the overall structure, distribution, and potential relationships within the data.
+This process will include correlation analysis to examine relationships between music metrics such as energy, valence, and spending amounts.
+Time series analysis will be used to investigate daily music listening and spending patterns, identifying any notable trends or seasonal behaviors.
+Additionally, categorical analysis will be applied to assess the impact of different music genres on spending behavior.
+Following EDA, visualization techniques will help intuitively present these relationships.
+Finally, machine learning models will be utilized to uncover potential impacts of music listening habits on spending behavior, providing deeper insights and predictive capabilities.

 **Expected Outcomes**:
 I expect to gain meaningful insights into how music listening habits affect financial behaviors through these analyses.
 For example, the effect of specific music genres or high-energy music on spending behaviors will be particularly examined.